dssi-uga/SMOOD/README.md

-## SMOOD: Safe Model-Based Out-of-Distribution Detection for UR5e Scanning
+## SMOOD: Safety-Aware Multi-Modal Out-of-Distribution Detection for Reinforcement Learning-Based Robotic Inspection

 This folder contains a self-contained subset of the full project that you can publish and run from GitHub.
 It covers: